The Impact of Australian Immigration Policies on the Trades Sector

 Key Takeaways

-• Recent changes in Australian immigration policies, such as the increase in the Temporary Australia Skilled Migration Income Threshold and visa application charges, are reshaping the trade sector by influencing the availability and cost of skilled labor.
+• Immigration Policy Changes: Recent adjustments to Australian immigration policies, such as increased visa application charges and the new Pacific Engagement Visa, are significantly influencing the trade sector by impacting the availability and cost of skilled labor.

 Immigration Policies Influencing the Trade Sector